redhat-developer/app-services-cli/README.md

-# rhoas CLI
+# RHOAS CLI

-Repository for the Red Hat Managed Application Services CLI.
+Repository for the RHOAS CLI.

 ## Installing CLI